Chapter

 What does John 5:45 mean?

-Popular culture often portrays Jesus as a soft, fragile, quiet mouse of a man.
-While Jesus was certainly known for His love and kindness (Matthew 12:20), He was also willing to be confrontational and powerful when necessary.
+Popular culture tends to portray Jesus as a soft, fragile, quiet mouse of a man.
+While Christ was certainly known for His love and kindness (Matthew 12:20), He was also willing to be confrontational and formidable when necessary.
 Driving corrupt businessmen out of the temple with a whip is a prime example (John 2:13–22).
 Purposefully healing on the Sabbath, to provoke a reaction from the hypocritical Pharisees, is another (John 5:1–15; Luke 14:1–6; Matthew 12:9–14).

 The religious leaders criticizing Jesus (John 5:18) are mostly Pharisees.
-This sect placed great importance on legalism, and had added many layers of tradition onto the actual law of Moses.
+This sect placed great importance on rigid adherence to strict and extensive laws.
+They added many layers of tradition onto the actual law of Moses.
 Their hope, as is the case in most religions, was that obedience to these rules would earn the favor of God.
 For Jesus to point to Moses—the cornerstone of Pharisaical traditions—as the very evidence that they were sinners is an intensely personal, direct challenge to their very identity.

 Expand